-Sunshine Family day carer aims to ensure all legal and financial requirements are implemented and recognized through appropriate governance practices, providing quality education and care, and meeting the principles, practices, and elements of the Early Years Learning Framework and the National Quality Standard.
+Sunshine Family day carer aims to ensure all legal and financial requirements are implemented and recognised through appropriate governance practices, providing quality education and care, meeting the principles, practices and elements of the Early Years Learning Framework and the National Quality Standard.

-Governance is the process that directs and controls our Family Day Care Service, ensuring accountability, and supporting decision-making.
+Governance is the process that directs and controls our Family Day Care Service, ensuring accountability, and supporting decision making.

-The Approved Provider, Nominated Supervisor, Coordinators, and Educators of the Service accept the legal responsibilities associated with establishing, administering, and maintaining the Service.
+The Approved Provider, Nominated supervisor, coordinators and educators of the Service accept the legal responsibilities associated with establishing, administering, and maintaining the Service.
 Sunshine Family Day care has the following structure: